Azure/AML-Kubernetes/docs/deploy-extension.md

 Use [``k8s-extension delete``](https://docs.microsoft.com/en-us/cli/azure/k8s-extension?view=azure-cli-latest#az_k8s_extension_delete) CLI command to delete the existed AzureMl extension.

 It takes around 10 minutes to delete all components deployed to the Kubernetes cluster.
 Run `kubectl get pods -n azureml` to check if all components were deleted.

+Please don't perform extension install or update action during extension deletion to avoid the exceptional errors.

 ## AzureML extension components